pjastam/shiny-speedskating/README.md

 <h2 id="demo">Demo</h2>

 [Click here](https://pjastam.shinyapps.io/shiny-speedskating-os2018/) to view an interactive demo of the 1000m version of this app.
-Unfortunately, we did not create a 500m demo (yet?).
+Unfortunately, the 500m demo is not available anymore.
+Anyhow, after playing around somewhat with the 500m version of the app, I published my prediction at [LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:6370940182648233984).

 <h2 id="contact">Who do you talk to?</h2>